About the Project

-The RetoolCOS project was initiated in late 2019.
-The new UDC is scheduled for completion in the spring of 2021.
-A detailed schedule (last updated 01/24/20) of meetings, events, and activities is available here.
+The RetoolCOS project was initiated in December 2019.
+The new Unified Development Code (UDC) is scheduled for adoption in the Spring of 2022.

 About the Process

 The RetoolCOS project is organized into five distinct phases, as illustrated below.
 Drafting and review of the Unified Development Code (UDC) will occur in three installments: zoning districts and permitted uses, development and design standards, and review and approval procedures.
 During Phase 2, opportunities for community and stakeholder input will be provided in conjunction with each of these draft UDC Modules.
 Additional input opportunities will be provided when a consolidated public draft is released during Phase 3, and again as part of the adoption process.

 The Retool process will take shape over the coming months and the Unified Development Code adoption is anticipated for early 2022

 Project Management and Advisory Groups

 The Planning and Community Development Department is managing the RetoolCOS project and is being assisted by Clarion Associates, a Technical Committee, and an Advisory Committee.

 The Technical Committee is made up of internal City Staff, CSU, and PPRBD members who are involved in the development review process.

 The Advisory Committee is comprised of elected and community representatives familiar with and/or directly involved in the development process, including City Council and City Planning Commission members, HBA (Housing and Building Association) representation, and CONO (Council of Neighborhood Organizations).

 Current Advisory Committee Members: